CarolinaFellinghauer/UNIZH_HS2020_Rasch/README.md

 Course participants are invited to submit there homework via Github or OLAT, it is not mandatory.

-To open the .html course materials from GitHub, paste the course material URL into https://htmlpreview.github.io
+To open the course materials:
+- from GitHub, paste the course material URL into https://htmlpreview.github.io or

-Otherwise, download the course code zip and open the .Rproj file in R Studio.
+- download download the course code zip and open the .Rproj file in R Studio

                                         The master seminar takes place on Wednesdays 16:15 to 18:00.